 For the 2017 London Marathon, the organising team hired a total of 1263 portable toilets and 400 urinals.
 These urinal bays were placed at the starting section of the race, which is similar to previous races.
 In total, there were 1663 toilet units hired for the event for a total of 50,000 runners.
 In the previous year’s marathon there were a total of 1,600 portable toilet units with a marginal increase of 63 facilities.
 On the other hand, the total number of runners improved by an extra 10, 000 which leads to a total of 50, 000 marathon participants.
 This results in a 30 runners to a portable toilet ratio which fell short of the previous year’s 25:1 correlation.

-Overall, the total number of urinals hired in 2016 and 2017 remained constant.
+Overall, the total number of hired portable urinals in 2016 and 2017 remained constant.
 While we saw a slight increase with the portable toilet units with an additional 63 units added to the 2017 event.
 Nonetheless, both races fell short of the 10:1 runner to toilet ratio.
 A ratio of 25:1 or 30:1, could easily cause longer queues during a major running event like the London marathon.